Is hemp cultivation legal in the UK?

 Hemp.
 Often confused with its intoxicating kin, or what we mostly refer to as cannabis (which is still a class B controlled substance), hemp is actually just one part of the cannabis sativa L. genus.
 For plants to be classed as hemp here in the UK, they must produce less than 0.2% of the psychoactive cannabinoid, known as THC (tetrahydrocannabinol).

 However, hemp fell out of favour during the first part of the 20th century.
-It was associated with the THC-dense varieties of cannabis, with both sides of the cannabis sativa L. genus being grouped together and heavily stigmatised.
+Industrial hemp uses were on the decline, and it was associated with the THC-dense varieties of cannabis, with both sides of the Cannabis sativa L. genus being grouped together and heavily stigmatised.

 And that brings us up to the present day.
-Despite its long and successful history in the UK, the fact that hemp doesn't produce the same psychoactive effects as cannabis and that the social, legal, and political landscape has changed dramatically in regard to medical cannabis – the legality of not only the hemp itself but how it is cultivated, is anything but straightforward.
+Despite its long and successful history in the UK, the fact that hemp doesn't produce the same psychoactive effects as cannabis and that the social, legal, and political landscape has changed dramatically in regard to medical cannabis – the legality of not only hemp itself but also the legal framework that controls hemp cultivation is anything but straightforward.

-Today, the entire genus is listed as a controlled drug in Class B of The Misuse of Drugs Act 1971.
-However, in line with The Industrial Hemp Regulxations 2001, with a special licence issued from the home office, the plant can be grown, but only certain parts can be legally harvested.
+Today, the entire Cannabis sativa L. genus is listed as a controlled drug in Class B of The Misuse of Drugs Act 1971.
+However, in line with The Industrial Hemp Regulations 2001, with a special licence issued from the home office, the plant can be grown, but only certain parts can be legally harvested.

 Why, you ask?